kcstrada/manufacturing-execution-system/tasks/prd-manufacturing-execution-system.md

 28. The system must provide real-time production dashboards
 29. The system must allow custom report generation with filters

+### Product Management & Manufacturing Configuration
+30. The system must provide comprehensive product catalog management with SKU, specifications, and categorization
+31. The system must allow creation and management of Bills of Materials (BOM) with multi-level components
+32. The system must support BOM versioning and revision control
+33. The system must allow definition of manufacturing routing with sequential production steps
+34. The system must enable configuration of work centers and their capabilities
+35. The system must support production step details including setup time, run time, required tools, and work instructions
+36. The system must allow attachment of documents, images, and videos to production steps
+37. The system must support alternate materials and routing paths
+38. The system must track product revisions and engineering changes
+39. The system must allow definition of quality specifications and inspection points per product
+40. The system must support product templates for faster product creation
+41. The system must calculate product costs based on BOM and routing
+42. The system must support both manufactured and purchased product types

 ### Administrative Functions
-30. The system must support shift scheduling for workers
+43. The system must support shift scheduling for workers
-31. The system must track equipment maintenance schedules and history
+44. The system must track equipment maintenance schedules and history
-32. The system must manage quality control checkpoints and standards
+45. The system must manage quality control checkpoints and standards
-33. The system must support end-product catalog management
-34. The system must provide user role and permission management
+46. The system must provide user role and permission management

 ### System Access & Permissions
-35. The system must support role-based access control with the following permissions:
+47. The system must support role-based access control with the following permissions:
-    - Admin: Full CRUD access to all modules
+    - Admin: Full CRUD access to all modules including product configuration
     - Executive: Full CRUD access to all modules
+    - Production Manager: Full access to products, BOM, routing, and production planning
-    - Sales: Read and Update access to orders and inventory
+    - Sales: Read and Update access to orders and inventory, Read access to products
-    - Worker: Read and Update access to assigned tasks and materials
+    - Worker: Read and Update access to assigned tasks and materials, Read access to work instructions

 ## Non-Goals (Out of Scope)